Married vs. Single Drivers: Who Pays More for Car Insurance?

 On average, a married driver pays $160 less per year for car insurance than does a single, unmarried driver.
 While being married doesn’t necessarily make you a better driver, historical data show married couples are more likely to share driving responsibilities than single people.
 Thus, each driver files fewer claims and presents less risk to an insurance provider.
 There are some other rating factors that make married drivers cheaper to insure than single drivers.
 Let’s explore.

-Cheapest insurance providers for married and single drivers
+Rates by company for married vs. single drivers

 ---|---|---|